About this release

 Previously, when [host-to-client redirection] (/en-us/citrix-workspace-app-for-chrome/configure.html#host-to-client-redirection) was enabled, URLs were intercepted on the server VDA and sent to the user’s device.
 Citrix Workspace app for ChromeOS displayed a dialog box asking the user to select whether to open the URL within the session or on the local device.
 The dialog box appeared for every URL.

-Starting with 2305, administrators can configure the URL redirection to open the links in the local device without additional dialog boxes.
+Starting with 2305, administrators can configure the URL redirection to open the links in the local device without extra dialog boxes.
 This enhancement improves the user experience.

 Note: